 - Nutritional Content: Peanut butter has an excellent makeup of protein, fat, and carbs- but it can be high in salt and sugar.
 Even if you opt for low-sodium and sugar-free options, you will run into issues with vitamin and mineral deficiencies over the long run.
 Depending on your starting health, you could possibly survive a few months to a year on peanut butter alone.

 - Shelf Life: As we mentioned above, shelf-life is not indefinite so you cannot theoretically just stash a bunch of peanut butter for survival purposes.
 If you just want to go on a peanut butter diet regardless of food storage, then shelf life does not matter as much.

 Because of these reasons, you always want a diverse diet that meets basic nutritional requirements.

 How to Make a Peanut Butter Survival Bar

 If you are looking for something on the go, a bar high in calorie content in protein is always a good choice.
 Here is an easy high-calorie survival bar with peanut butter as the main ingredient.

 They are pretty tasty (as opposed to survival bread) and can provide enough calories to get you through the day.

 The Final Word

 Keeping food with long shelf lives and good nutrients back stocked in your pantry is easy and makes sense.
 Food with high protein and calories by weight makes for a good survival food option on the go.
-Peanut butter fits both these roles, and is easy to eat without utensils.
-The point is, keep a good variety of foods and nutrients in your food storage plans.
+Peanut butter fits both of these roles and is easy to eat without utensils.
+The point is to keep a good variety of foods and nutrients in your food storage plans.